 Pressure washers buying guide

-The machine's pump forces a large volume of water through the end of the lance.
-This creates a high pressure jet of water 35 times more powerful than a standard garden hose.
-Increased pressure and water flow improves both cleaning performance and time.
-Pressure washers are mains powered and can be connected to a mains water tap, a water tank or a water butt via a garden hose.
+The pressure washer’s pump forces a large volume of highly pressurised water through the end of a lance.
+The force of this water is up to 100 times more powerful than your garden tap, meaning you can blast away ingrained grime in a short space of time.
+Pressure washers are mains powered and can be connected to a mains water tap, a water tank or a water butt, via a garden hose.

 Light tasks: 100 bar